hazah/expresso/README.md

   }
 }

-data DatabaseIO {
-  create Order(dto Order order) {

-  }

-  retrieve Order(id) {

-  }

-  retrieve Order(dto Order order) {

-  }

-  retrieve all Order() {

-  }

-  retrieve EligibleForDiscount Order(dto Order order) {

-  }

-  update Order(Order order) {

-  }

-  delete Order(Order order) {

-  }
-}

-data ConsoleIO {
-  create Order(dto Order order) {

-  }

-  retrieve Order() {

-  }
-}

 repository EventStore {
   create save OrderCreated using DatabaseIO; // Adds save method to database that saves the event create print dto OrderCreated using ConsoleIO; // Adds print method to console that prints the event

   create save OrderShipped using DatabaseIO; // Adds save method to database that saves the event create print dto OrderShipped using ConsoleIO; // Adds print method to console that prints the event }

-repository Order {
-  create save using DatabaseIO; // Adds save method to database that creates the order

-  retrieve find id using DatabaseIO; // Adds find method to database that finds the order by id retrieve find dto using DatabaseIO; // Adds find method to database that finds the orders that matches the DTO retrieve find all using DatabaseIO; // Adds find method to database that finds all orders retrieve findForDiscount EligibleForDiscount(dto) using DatabaseIO; // Adds find method to database that finds all orders that are eligible for discount

-  create print dto using ConsoleIO; // Adds print method to console that prints the order

-  update save dto using DatabaseIO; // Adds save method to database that updates the order delete delete using DatabaseIO; // Adds delete method to database that deletes the order }

 // Define a custom channel for connecting to an event store